vhcd/vhcd.github.io/_posts/2021-04-29-version-control.md

 ## Setup

 Our main repository is what we call a [superproject](https://en.wikibooks.org/wiki/Git/Submodules_and_Superprojects), as it's mostly a container of [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 Since we have well over a hundred asset packs from the Marketplace, we put each one in a submodule.
 Thankfully, nearly all of them are under 10GB in size, so they fit within GitLab's limits.
-We also have submodules for each plugins we use (around a dozen), and for each [scene](/making-a-scene) we create.
+We also have submodules for each plugin we use (around two dozens), and for each [scene](/making-a-scene) we create.
 Not only does it solve the 10GB issue, it's also cleaner to have each of those in its own repository, as it makes for a better and clearer version log on each.
 Instead of having 10 commits that modify wildly different assets on a single repo, we have 10 repos, each having a single commit.
 Cleaner, but a bit more difficult to work with.

 On the client side, we recommend our users to try [TortoiseGit](https://tortoisegit.org/), which has a nice Windows shell integration, making it easy to work with.
 We also wrote some shell scripts that can do some of the more complex tasks (e.g. merging upstream from a fork).

 ## The bad

 Now for the bad.
-Being used to version control for C++ or Python based software projects, I have very disappointed by how this particular subject is handled in Unreal Engine.
+Being used to version control for C++ or Python based software projects, I have been very disappointed by how this particular subject is handled in Unreal Engine.
 Compared to everything else in the engine, version control can be quite painful to work with on a day to day basis.

 There's no official Git support from Unreal Engine, but there's an [unofficial plugin](https://github.com/SRombauts/UE4GitPlugin) that's used by most Git users.
 If you read through the features, it looks great and seems like it would fit most needs.
 But the reality is different.